MadSimple/heart/README.md

 ```

 ## startsWith
-Dart already has this for strings:
+Dart already has this for strings.
 ```dart
 bool b = [1, 2, 3].startsWith([1, 2]); // true
 ```